 Credo Mobile phones

-Credo Mobile has a limited selection of phones for sale, but they do allow you to bring your own phone.
+Credo Mobile has a limited selection of phones for sale — none of them discounted — but they do allow you to bring your own phone.

 While some people might balk at the small number of Credo phones available, the fact is that since you can bring your own unlocked phone, it makes it easy to find the best deal possible on whatever phone you like — just buy it elsewhere and bring it to Credo.
 Or you can take advantage of some of the specials and deals offered directly by Credo.

 Credo will credit your account for up to $350 per line (as many as five lines) when you switch from another carrier and send the contract buyout credit form to Credo Mobile along with proof of equipment charges and termination fees from the previous carrier.
 You are required to stay with Credo Mobile for at least 30 days to be eligible, and the contract buyout documentation must be submitted within six months of enrolling with Credo Mobile.

 Credo Mobile will credit your account for as much as $300 when you trade in an existing device.
 You can get an estimate of the trade-in value of your device on Credo’s website.
 The actual trade-in value will only be determined once Credo receives your device and is able to evaluate the condition and quality of the device.